jpaulm/javafbp/README.md

 Running your JavaFBP project under Eclipse
 ---

-**Add the current JavaFBP jar file to your Java build path properties for your project.**
+**Add the current JavaFBP jar file to the Libraries tab in your project's Java build path properties.**

 In your component source, you will need the following import statement: